daniel-dihardja/cypress-playwright-demo/README.md

 ## Suggested Number of Tests

-For a strong demo, showcasing around 10-15 well-chosen tests should be sufficient.
+For a robust test setup, around 10-15 well-chosen tests should be sufficient.
 Here’s a breakdown:

 - **Basic Navigation and Page Load:**
   - 2-3 tests